udacity/reactnd-contacts-complete/README.md

 ## Project Setup

-* clone the Project - `git clone https://github.com/udacity/reactnd-contacts-complete.git`
+* clone the project - `git clone https://github.com/udacity/reactnd-contacts-complete.git`
+* go into the directory where the project now lives - `cd reactnd-contacts-complete`
 * install the dependencies - `npm install`
+* start the app - `npm start`

 ## Contributing